kevinding0218/InterviewDocuments/Q and A/Algo/Frequent.md

 - condition check when input is empty or input size less or equals than K
 - define a Point class for better comparing
 - Define a MaxHeap by using custom comparator
-	- asking for Kth smallest we use MaxHeap, so that top of MaxHeap stores the max element and all its children nodes stores e
+	- asking for Kth smallest we use MaxHeap, so that top of MaxHeap stores the max element and all its children nodes stores element smaller than itself
-	- asking for Kth largest use MinHeap
+	- asking for Kth greatest use MinHeap, so that top of MinHeap stores the min element and all its children nodes stores element greater than itself
 -
 ### [827.
 Making a Large Island(Hard)](https://leetcode.com/problems/making-a-large-island/)
 ### [349.
 Intersection of Two Arrays(Easy)](https://leetcode.com/problems/intersection-of-two-arrays/)